geojupyter/workshop-open-source-geospatial/modules/05-sharing-and-publishing/index.md

 :::{note} Other PDF templates
 :class: dropdown

-This document was rendered with the `"plain_typst_book"` template.
+This document was rendered with the `"lapreprint-typst"` template.
 Other PDF template options are available!
+You can try for example changing to the `plain_typst_book` template, and that will break up the content into several pages.

 Try running `myst templates list --typst` to see a list of available templates.
+[This GitHub repository](https://github.com/myst-templates) is where they are hosted and listed.

 More information is available on the
 [official MyST PDF-building documentation](https://mystmd.org/guide/creating-pdf-documents).